Clean Energy Innovation Hub

 The electrolyser model used is a Proton C30 manufactured by Nel Hydrogen Electrolyser in Norway.
 It has the capacity to generate up to 65 kg/day of hydrogen, consuming 64.5 kWh/kg electrical power.
 Utility water is delivered to the electrolyser as feedstock from ATCO’s mains water system, with a maximum required water supply rate of 26.9 litres/h.

-The electrolyser was designed to only operate to produce hydrogen when there is sufficient electrical power available from the solar system after battery storage has filled.
+The electrolyser was originally designed to only operate to produce hydrogen when there is sufficient electrical power available from the solar system after battery storage has filled.
 Electrolyser power availability is therefore determined by a limited solar window and is designed to operate once daily for two to four hours.
 In order to supply hydrogen gas outside the solar window, installation of a hydrogen storage vessel was necessary.
 Hydrogen is supplied from the storage vessel when there is sufficient inventory.

 The project has documented experiences gained during development, construction and regulatory approvals.
 The lessons learnt are examined in the following reports: